 Is your business ready to go global?
-We’re here to help.

 Tell us your shipping needs

-By FedEx | July 21, 2022
+By FedEx | First published: July 21, 2022 Updated: April 28, 2023

 One way for SMEs to reach global customers is by leveraging existing online marketplaces.
-Digital Studio has been helping brands expand their presence into new territories by offering one-stop e-commerce solutions through an online platform called Discovery Japan Mall.
+Digital Studio has been helping brands expand their presence into new markets by offering one-stop e-commerce solutions through an online platform called Discovery Japan Mall.
 Launched in 2016, the mall is currently selling in over 200 countries/regions around the world, with growing numbers of customers across the U.S, UK, Australia, Canada, and several EU countries.

 According to Norio Itabashi, CEO of Digital Studio, hobby-related items with an established reputation for quality, such as fishing tackle, guitars and amplifiers are some of the mall’s best-selling products:

-The pandemic has put the spotlight on service reliability in logistics
+Putting the spotlight on service reliability in logistics

 FedEx packaging box with tap gun